denten-books/plain-text/3-projection.md

 of things like dance and writing the telegraph therefore must transmit messages using the square, saw-tooth wave instead of the sinusoid.
 The sine wave is simply too regular to answer to the diverse needs of human culture.
-The sinusoid is cyclical, repetitative, and continuous, where the human experience is fragmentary, non-periodc, and irregular.
+The sinusoid is cyclical, repetitive, and continuous, where the human experience is fragmentary, non-periodic, and irregular.
 For Murray, the shape of the square wave better reflects what it means to be human.[^ln1-dervish]

 Writing for the Swedenborg-inspired *Spiritual Telegraph*, an anonymous author